Crawl

 My dog stands up instead of crawling, what should I do?

-Your hand is almost always too high or too fast.
-Bring the lure down to the floor, slow the movement and shorten it: mark a single flat step.
-Hindquarters up = no reward, and we go back to shorter.
+Your hand is almost certainly too high or too fast.
+Bring the treat back down to the floor, slow the movement and shorten the distance: mark just one step, nice and flat.
+As soon as the bottom comes up, do not reward, and start again shorter.

-How do I teach a dog to crawl under a bar?
+How do you teach a dog to crawl under a bar?

 Is crawling good for building up my dog's shoulders?

-My dog has arthritis or dysplasia, can he learn the crawl?
+My dog has osteoarthritis or dysplasia, can they learn the crawl?

-Probably not: the crawl loads the elbows and hips precisely.
-With known dysplasia or arthritis, we avoid this trick or ask the vet's advice first.
-Go for a fine, gentle trick instead, like crossing the paws or touching a target.
+Probably not: the crawl loads the elbows and hips in particular.
+With known dysplasia or osteoarthritis, avoid this trick, or ask your vet first.
+A gentler trick, like crossing the paws or a “touch” (putting their nose on your hand), is still a good option.

 From what age can a puppy learn the crawl?

-Do I need a clicker to teach the crawl?
+Do you need a clicker to teach the crawl?

-No. A short marker word ("yes!") said just after the right movement, then followed by a treat, does the job perfectly.
-Mark the first flat step, pay right down low, and keep the distances short.
+No. A short marker word like “yes!”, said just after the right movement and then followed by a treat, does exactly the same job.
+Mark the first flat step, reward right down on the floor, and keep the distances short.